rcy/tools-docs/tools/graphql-server/subscriptions.md

 yarn add subscriptions-transport-ws graphql-subscriptions
 ```

-Start by creating a new simple PubSub instance and a `SubscriptionManager`:
+Now create a new simple PubSub instance and a `SubscriptionManager`:

 ```js
 import { PubSub, SubscriptionManager } from 'graphql-subscriptions';